This post may contain affiliate links. See our disclosure policy.

 Homemade Hawaiian Teriyaki Sauce

 - Hawaiian Beef Teriyaki: Hawaiian Beef Teriyaki is a favorite of mine from when I lived in Hawaii.
 The teriyaki sauce is out of this world good.
-Great with a plate lunch!
+It’s the perfect plate lunch addition.

 - Kalua Pork with Cabbage: Kalua Pork with Cabbage is a Hawaiian dish often served at Luaus.
 This version is made in the slow cooker and tastes just like authentic shredded Kalua Pig.